 For more information, read our metal-on-metal hip implant advice Q&A.

 There is an alternative type of surgery to hip replacement, known as hip resurfacing.
 This involves removing the damaged surfaces of the bones inside the hip joint and replacing them with a metal surface.

-An advantage to this approach is that it is less invasive and leaves you with a greater range of movement after surgery.
+An advantage to this approach is that it removes less bone.
 However, it is usually only effective in younger adults who have relatively strong bones.